simonw/s3-image-proxy/README.md

 Tiny [Starlette](https://www.starlette.io/) application for retrieving image files from a private S3 bucket, resizing them based on querystring parameters and serving them with cache headers so the resized images can be cached by a CDN.

+See [Using SQL to find my best photo of a pelican according to Apple Photos](https://simonwillison.net/2020/May/21/apple-photos-sqlite/) for background information on this project.

 ## Demo

 You can see a demo of this proxy in action serving images [on this page](https://dogsheep-photos.dogsheep.net/public/photos_with_apple_metadata).